moonandart/NLP_Project1E/README.md

 ---

 ## Overview
-This project is part of my AI Bootcamp especially in NLP area.
+This project is part of my AI Bootcamp assignment, especially in NLP area.
 It builds a sentiment classifier for Indonesian tweets and compares **Logistic Regression** vs **Multinomial Naive Bayes**, selecting the **best model by Macro F1**.
 The notebook also includes:
 - A **cleaning pipeline** tuned for social text (preserving `@mentions` and `#hashtags`)
 - **Indonesian stopword removal** and **Sastrawi stemming**
 - **TF-IDF word n-grams (1,2)**